 Participants are ultimately responsible for their own behavior.
-Leadership staff, program assistants, and instructors work in partnership with participants to uphold program policies with the shared goal of creating and maintaining a safe, healthy program environment.
+Leadership staff, seasonal staff, and instructional staff work in partnership with participants to uphold program policies with the shared goal of creating and maintaining a safe, healthy program environment.
 Participants are assigned a program assistant, who will serve as their primary contact during the program.
 Program assistants live in the dorms alongside students, attend classes, and supervise activities.
 They are available to offer assistance and support during the program and as well as implement program policies.